LyndonMcjohnson/chatify/README.md

 # Chatify Laravel Package

 A fork of [this package](https://github.com/munafio/chatify) with some modifications to work better with Laravel 8, especially the profile photo URLs.
-See [here](https://medium.com/swlh/using-your-own-forks-with-composer-699358db05d9) for how to use this fork in your project.
+See [here](https://medium.com/swlh/using-your-own-forks-with-composer-699358db05d9) for how to use a fork in your project.

 # Features